mvollmer/cockpit-design-elements/elements.md

 Submitting the dialog successfully starts the action, disables the submit button, and puts a spinner in it.
 Progress messages can be shown next to the submit and cancel buttons.

-While the opration is ongoing, all input fields are disabled as well.
-[good idea?]

 The cancel button now has the job of cancelling the ongoing operation and should be disabled if that is not implemented or possible.
 When